sevidmusic/Roady/README.md

-A Route defines the relationship between a collection of Names that correspond to the Names of the Requests that a Route should be served in response to, a collection of Named Positions that correspond to Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request, and a Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.
+A Route defines the relationship between a collection of Names that correspond to the Names of the Requests that a Route should be served in response to, a collection of Named Positions that correspond to the Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request, and a Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.

-For example, the following json defines a single Route:
+For example, the following `json` defines a single Route:

 ```json
 {